Persian Cat Kitten Advice

-Whether it is an approaching thunderstorm, an imminent trip to the vet, or merely a weekend alone, loss of companion, separation anxiety, pets of all shapes and sizes can experience stress.
-Help relieve their symptoms with the first alcohol free Rescue Remedy specially formulated for pets.
+Whether it is an approaching thunderstorm, a trip to the vet, or merely a weekend alone, loss of a companion, separation anxiety, pets of all shapes and sizes can experience stress.
+Help relieve their symptoms with the first alcohol-free Rescue Remedy specially formulated for pets.

 The preferred method for administering Rescue Remedy is putting it directly in the cat’s mouth.
 It can be dropped in with the dropper or rubbed onto the cat’s teeth and gums using a finger.

 We sometimes dilute a few drops of the remedy in water and use a spray bottle to spray it on the animal’s fur and in the location where the cat spends time.
 Another option is to rub the remedy into the skin, such as behind the ears, on the paw pads or on the nose, where it will be absorbed or licked off.